Prerelease:Super Mario RPG: Legend of the Seven Stars

 - Smithy - Shown as a fat, contempt genie with a swirly mustache, with his accompanying label referring to him as "Final Boss Majin".
 This term, which is also embroidered on his torso, is a concept used to refer to powerful evil entities, demons, or even genies and djinns.
 The final game instead opts for a monster based on a blacksmith and a mad king.
 Exor is also seen beside this early incarnation of Smithy, albeit with him depicted as a mere normal-looking sword.
 This could suggest that he originally lacked sentience, and was but a tool used as a portal between worlds.

-- Count Down - Shown as a floating creature with disembodied hands, and eyes encased in the rounded edges of a giant ribbon adorned with stars.
+- Count Down - Shown as a possibly hourglass-shaped creature with floating disembodied hands, and eyes encased in the rounded edges of a giant ribbon adorned with stars.
 The final game instead goes for a large tilted clock with a wooden stool.
 While it would keep the name "Moebius" in the final Japanese version, this early design is explicitly themed after the Moebius Strip, a surface which, if it were to be walked on, could theoretically have both its sides explored without ever crossing an edge.
 Thus, Count Down's eyes would be able to roll all the way around without any issue.

 - Hypnotizing Priest - A completely scrapped character who appears to be a floating, grinning cloaked figure with a spearhead in lieu of a nose.
 Is listed with "Cane" (or "Staff") beside his name, which is likely what he would have used to hypnotize people.
 Not much is known about this character, except that he would have seemingly been tied to Domino and Cloaker, and that he would have looked over the "Hypnotized Grunts" enemy group detailed further down.